eversign/eversign-ruby-sdk/README.md

 ### Get Documents
-Using the `get_documents` function all documents on the eversign account associated with given business id and type will be fetched and listed.
+Using the following functions required documents on the eversign account associated with given business id will be fetched and listed.

 #### All